How Do I Become a Linguist Translator?

 A person interested in becoming a linguist translator may need to enroll in short-term community college courses that teach word processing and office skills.
 Linguists must be able to translate materials quickly and efficiently, and some employers require translators to pass typing tests that assess an applicant’s ability to produce error-free material.
 Additionally, linguists working for travel agencies and transportation companies must have excellent customer service skills.
 As a result, someone interested in becoming a linguist translator may need to work in the hospitality industry at a resort or hotel.

 Many translators are self-employed individuals who work on a contract basis for clients, while others, such as government agencies, hire full-time translators.
 However, most companies require both in-house and contracted linguists to have prior work experience.
-Some people who want to work as linguist translators can gain experience volunteering.
+Some people who want to work as linguist translators can gain experience by volunteering.
 Many people volunteer to work for aid organizations in order to gain daily experience with foreign languages.

-Exams for linguists are administered industry associations in some countries.
+Exams for linguists are administered by industry associations in some countries.
 Many employers demand that prospective translators pass certain tests.
 These exams assess a candidate’s language skills as well as their ability to interpret the meaning of documents when precise translation is not possible.
 People who fail these tests go on to work as self-employed linguists for private clients who don’t care if their translations are perfect.